noobCubed/100-days-of-code/log.md

 ### Day 1: September 14, 2018

 **Today's Progress**: Solved 3 problems on Hackerrank.
-2 from the 30DOC section (Nos.20 and 21) and one from Problem Solving (Birthday Cake Candles)
+2 from the 30DOC section (Nos.20 and 21) and one from Problem Solving (Birthday Cake Candles).
+Stuck on 'Time Conversion' problem.

 **Thoughts:** Couldn't think clearly (tired).
 But getting more comfortable with Python.
 Should be able to code fluently soon.